galenoshea/arcade-ai-interview/results/flow_analysis_report.md

 ## Executive Summary

-**Generated on:** September 17, 2025 at 09:42 AM
+**Generated on:** September 17, 2025 at 10:38 AM
 **Flow Name:** Add a Scooter to Your Cart on Target.com **Analysis Type:** AI-Powered User Journey Analysis

-The user successfully added a Razor A5 Lux Kick Scooter to their cart by navigating through the product selection and customization process on Target.com.
+The user successfully navigated Target.com to find and add a Razor A5 Lux Kick Scooter to their cart, opting out of additional coverage before reviewing their cart for checkout.

 ---

 ## User Journey Analysis

 ### Primary User Goal
-The user aimed to find, customize, and add a Razor A5 Lux Kick Scooter to their shopping cart for potential purchase.
+The user aimed to purchase a Razor A5 Lux Kick Scooter in their preferred color from Target.com, ensuring it was added to their cart for potential purchase.

 ### Flow Metadata
 - **Total Steps:** 13